 OLIVER GOLDSMITH – HISTORY IN THE MAKING

 It all started with a simple premise – to create eyewear that catered to the high-end optical market.
-Founded in 1926 by P. Oliver Goldsmith, the world of spectacles was about to be revolutionised.
-Oliver hired a group of skilled craftsmen to make real tortoise shell spectacles from hand and the rest is history.
+Founded in 1926 by P. Oliver Goldsmith, the world of spectacles was about to be revolutionized.
+Oliver hired a group of skilled craftsmen to make real tortoiseshell spectacles from hand and the rest is history.

 Over the next several decades, Oliver Goldsmith led the evolution of eyewear from a medical necessity to a fashion accessory.
 From the mid 20th century eyewear became increasingly important as more and more people chose to wear spectacles, a trend which Oliver Goldsmith actively pursued.